pierbin/golang_learn/README.md

 which mean that you do not have to specify that a class implements an interface, if it implements the methods of the interface, it implies it implements the interface as well.

-2.Golang does not quite really supports Inheritance, you could use inheritance but what you would be using deep down is Composition, which is the recommended way.
+3. Golang does not quite really supports Inheritance, you could use inheritance but what you would be using deep down is Composition, which is the recommended way.

 Composition is basically using a class that uses some other classes,